benjaoming/pyqver/README.md

 is not detected because the output of the `compiler` module is the same for both the old and the new syntax.

+**Quick fix**: In order to find illegal Python 3 syntax, you can use the following command to scan all .py files in a directory and check if the pattern occurs:

+    find ./my/source/dir -name '*.py' -exec echo -n "{} " \; | xargs egrep -H 'except [^(]+,'

 The `TODO` file has a few notes of things to do.